 Withdrawal symptoms will replace the perceived positive effects of codeine if an individual stops taking it or significantly lowers the dose all of a sudden.

-These symptoms will range in severity depending on several factors, including how long code was being used and the magnitude of the dose.
 One should never quit a drug without being under the care of a medical professional as there is the potential for adverse side effects.

 As mentioned in the previous section, codeine works by connecting itself to neurotransmitters in the brain and spinal cord which inhibits their ability to send and receive signals.